willswats/react-pomodoro/README.md

 ## Acknowledgements

-SVG Icon/s are from [feather](https://github.com/feathericons/feather).
+The SVG Icon/s are from [feather](https://github.com/feathericons/feather).

+The architecture is similar to [bulletproof-react](https://github.com/alan2207/bulletproof-react).